Using the MeshCore Python API

 Active development

-Library is actively maintained.
-New features are added quickly.
+Library is actively maintained by the MeshCore community.
 Open source on GitHub.

 Integration possibilities